Infinitely many hyperelliptic curves of small genus and small fixed rank, and of any genus and rank two: Genus two curves

 \subsection{Rational points on these curves}

+In this section, we only consider curves defined over $\Q$, so we exclude those from \S\ref{subsec:g2-Z2Z2-2torsion-any-number-field}.
 Even though we construct curves of higher rank, it is easy to determine their rational points in most of our examples (except for $C_{p,d}$ from \S\ref{subsec:g2-Z2-2torsion} when $p\equiv 3\pmod{4}$) because these curves admit a quotient map to a rank 0 elliptic curve.
 This elliptic curve has only finitely many points, and we can determine which pullbacks of these points are rational points.
 Now we focus on all but finitely many curves, which could still have more rational points.

 For example, curves from \S\ref{subsec:g2-no-2torsion} and \S\ref{subsec:g2-Z2-2torsion} admit a quotient map to an elliptic curve of the form $E\colon y^2=x^3+s$, $s\in\Z$.
 By a well-known result \cite[Exercise 10.19]{Silverman}, when $s\neq -432$ is not a square or a cube in $\Z$, then $E_{\tors}=\langle O\rangle$.
 This is the case for almost all curves in \S\ref{subsec:g2-no-2torsion}, so $C_{a,m}(\Q)=\{\infty_{\pm}\}$ (with projective coordinates $(1:\pm1:0)$).